renesas/ra-fsp-examples/example_projects/ek_ra8p1/trustzone/usb_phid/readme.txt

 		  go to the next steps.
-   		- Set Trustzone secure/ non-secure boundaries: On RDPM, uncheck "Initialize device", select only "Set Trustzone secure/ non-secure boundaries" -> Select "Use Renesas Partition Data file" ->
+   		- Set Trustzone secure/ non-secure boundaries: On RDPM, uncheck "Initialize device", select only "Set Trustzone secure/ non-secure boundaries" -> Select "Use Renesas Partition Data file" -> Use "Browse" to select the .rpd file generated from the secure project (For "e2studio": e2studio\secure_project\Debug, for "Keil": keil\secure_project\Objects, and for "IAR": iar\secure_project\Debug\Exe), then click "Run".
-   a. e2studio: 0x32002590
-		  for Keil: keil\secure_project\Objects, and for IAR: iar\secure_project\Debug\Exe), then click "Run".
 If successful, go to the next steps.
 		- Only setting used for IAR project: The user can change setting in the Tools -> Option -> Stack -> Uncheck "Stack pointer(s) not valid until program reaches" option to ignore Stack Warning at launch.